 Previous Projects and Working Papers

-- “Making and Scheduling Citizens: Sheldon Wolin’s Political Time and the Democratic Potential of Hurricanes,” (under review).
+- “Making and Scheduling Citizens: Sheldon Wolin’s Political Time and the Democratic Potential of Hurricanes,” (revise and resubmit).

 This paper is a supplement to the one-sided diet of spatial concepts, metaphors, and case studies used by scholars to feed our thinking on how everyday people form into collective political agents.
 Drawing from interviews and ethnographic observations of a post-Hurricane Sandy relief effort, I highlight how people’s sense of time can draw them to political action.
 To make sense out of this dimension, I excavate from Sheldon Wolin’s work two concepts for thinking about political time and how events like hurricanes can instigate extraordinary acts of political participation.
 I argue that insofar as a natural disaster is perceived as a crisis, it can break the boundaries of the “time zones” in which we are normally isolated, and the established “rhythms” that schedule and limit citizen participation.
 Such a process helps spread a sense of common fate, and the need for people to act on its behalf in unscripted ways.